docker-hy/docker-hy.github.io/pages/part3/section-3.md

   ERROR: unable to open for writing: [Errno 13] Permission denied: 'Imgur-JY5tHqr.mp4.part'
 ```

-We'll see that our `appuser` user can not write to `/usr/app` - this can be fixed with `chown` or not fix it at all, if the intented usage is to always have a `/usr/app` mounted from the host.
+We'll see that our `appuser` user can not write to `/usr/videos` - this can be fixed with `chown` or not fix it at all, if the intented usage is to always have a `/usr/videos` mounted from the host.
+By mounting the directory the application works as intended.

 {% include_relative exercises/3_4.html %}